Apricot. Bittersweet. Burnt Sienna. Cornflower. Maize. Thistle. Salmon. Lemon Yellow. Mahogany. Sea Green. Melon…

 Each is given a bag of tools,

-And I say small people like you and me
+I say it’s common people like you and me

 Will be builders for eternity